LGN520/farreach-public/docs/netreach-v4.md

 		* Reset cache_frequency=0, latest=0, deleted=0
 			- NOTE: we reset valid=0 by switchos.ptf, as we do not have extra valid.ALU in data plane
 				* At most 3 ALUs: get valid, set valid from 1 to 2 and from 2 to 1 (TODO: prepared for PUTREQ_LARGE w/ cache hit)
-		* Update vallen, value, TODO: savedseq
+		* Update vallen, value, savedseq
 		* Send sufficient duplicate CACHE_POP_INSWITCH_ACKs <key> to switch OS to avoid packet loss
 		* NOTE: valid is reset by switch OS; case1 is reset by snapshot thread;
 - CACHE_POP_INSWITCH_ACK